KasperFranz/AntiAd/README.md

 ## Languages

-The languages are community driven so if you want a language added to AntiAd, please make a PullRequest with the properties file.
+The languages are community driven so if you want a language added to Core, please make a PullRequest with the properties file.
 You can set the language in the `Language` part of the config.yml, the diffent languages are listed below.

 Languages | ShortCode